DmytroLitvinov/awesome-flake8-extensions/README.md

 ## All-in-one

-Extensions with more than 20 rules inside.
+Extensions with more than 20 rules inside

 - [dlint](https://github.com/dlint-py/dlint) - Tool for encouraging best coding practices and helping ensure Python code is secure.
 - [flake8-bugbear](https://github.com/PyCQA/flake8-bugbear) - Finding likely bugs and design problems in your program.